sanjastanisic/DS_DecisionModels_Projects/README.md

-# DS_DecisionModels_Projects
-Decision Models Assignments:
+# Decision Models - Assignments
-solved assignments for Decision Models - first year course of the MSc in Data Science at the University of Milan Bicocca.
+Solved assignments for Decision Models course - a first year course of the MSc in Data Science at the University of Milan Bicocca.
+The course is aimed at developing skills in mathematical modeling and in algorithms and computational methods to solve and analyze decision problems.